dotnet/docs-maui/docs/platform-integration/device/battery.md

 ## Check the battery status

 The battery status can be checked by accessing the `Battery.Default` property, which is the default implementation of the `IBattery` interface.
-This interface defines various properties to provide information about the state of the battery.
-The `BatteryInfoChanged` event is also available, and is raised when the state of the battery changed.
+This interface defines various properties to provide information about the state of the battery, such as <xref:Microsoft.Maui.Devices.IBattery.ChargeLevel> to read how much battery is left.
+The `ChargeLevel` property returns a value between **0.0** and **1.0**, indicating the battery's charge level from empty to full, respectively.

+The <xref:Microsoft.Maui.Devices.IBattery.BatteryInfoChanged> event is also available, and is raised when the state of the battery changed.
 The following example demonstrates how to use the monitor the `BatteryInfoChanged` event and report the battery status two <xref:Microsoft.Maui.Controls.Label> controls:

 :::code language="csharp" source="../snippets/shared_1/BatteryTestPage.xaml.cs" id="watch_battery":::

-The `ChargeLevel` property returns a value between **0.0** and **1.0**, indicating the battery's charge level from empty to full, respectively.

 ## Low-power energy-saver mode